 Example 2: A trip to Germany and back again

 Nick exhibited the signs consistent with the second, third, and fourth stages of culture shock.
 At first, he felt that no one was willing to help him learn the aspects of the culture which were foreign to him.
 By saying, “They are just making it hard for me,” Nick progresses from being homesick to being angry at the locals; he blames the locals of going out of their way to create problems and hardships for him.
 These feelings are consistent with the second stage of culture shock because of the hostility and aggression Nick expressed toward the locals.
 Although he did not remain stuck in the second stage of culture shock, it is an important step in his transition to the third stage two months later.
 Having gone through the hardships of learning the language and parts of the culture, Nick found himself with an appreciation for the culture and language, an appreciation that he was able to use to make friends.
 This stage in Nick’s exchange year parallels the acceptance stage in that Nick began to open himself up to and accept the new culture and the host country (Germany).
 He told his host brother that he could not “imagine spending [his] year with another family.”
 This statement is very significant because it shows the progression of Nick’s feelings toward the locals from hostile to acceptance, and in this case, even caring.
 Not only did he accept the locals, but Nick also accepted the new culture as well.
 Another way Nick accepted the culture was becoming fluent in the language.
 It is rumored that when someone dreams in another language that they are fluent in that language, and being told that he had “spoken in German in his sleep” helped prove that Nick was nearing the complete acceptance stage.
 Since sleep talking is an extension of dreaming and is caused by dreaming, Nick talking in coherent German in his sleep proves that he was nearly fluent in German.
 Nick entered the final stage of culture shock, total acceptance of the culture with only minor grievances, by becoming fluent in the language and by accepting the culture as an alternate way of living.
 This idea is supported by Nick saying that he “didn’t want to go back home.
 [He] was having too much fun.”
 Nick was at the point in his culture shock that he felt at home in the new culture and had accepted most aspects of German culture.
 He was able to operate within the new culture without anxiety.
 Through analysis, it is shown that Nick went through only three of the stages of culture shock described by Oberg, but that he had a much different experience than did Zhu.
+Nice close

 Conclusion